prashantpawar/sol-unit/README.md

 `TestEvent` is what the framework listens too.
 It will run test functions and then listen to `TestEvent` data from the contract in question.

-`event TestEvent(address indexed fId, bool indexed result, uint error, bytes32 indexed message);`
+`event TestEvent(bool indexed result, string message);`

-The `fId` param is the function id (`msg.sig`) which is passed along to identify the method being called.
-For technical reasons it uses the `address` type.

-The `result` param is the result of the test.
-Basically if the assertion succeeded or failed.
-It's always a boolean.
+The `result` param is true if the assertion succeeded, otherwise it's false.

-The `error` param is not used right now, but will be used for error/exception handling by allowing error codes to be sent.

 The `message` param is used to log a message.
 This is normally used if the assertion fails.
-It must be less then 32 bytes atm.

 If the contract extends `Asserter`, it will inherit `TestEvent`, and can also use the assert methods which will automatically trigger the test event.
 Otherwise you can just roll your own.